Showing 1–9 of 10 results

 The Three Songs for Piano originated in the winter of 1982-83 as songs for baritone and piano.
 Some years later I rewrote them for solo piano and I revised the composition in 1993, whereupon the cycle was recorded and released (AB I-01).
 Only in the spring of 2006 did I proceed to prepare the composition for print.
 The work is written in the Romantic style, with some detectable influence from the ‘light muse’.

 Because of the frequent use of seventh, ninth and eleventh chords, a certain affinity with jazz can be detected in Mélodie.
-The association with the world of the Romantic salon works is clearly audible in Valse finale.
-However, this composition is quite complex.
+The association with the world of the Romantic salon pieces is clearly audible in Valse finale.
+However, this composition is complex.
 Because of the difficult left-hand part with its many leaps and the widely broken chord formations that twirl as garlands through the music, this melodic study is a quite difficult entity.